tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-12-10-weak-ties-strong-intros.md

 <div class="example" markdown="1">
 Example: I cultivate my network in a variety of ways broad and deep.
 My Tinyletter is a more intimate space while my Twitter profile spans a variety of topics and groups.
 My discord group is a more intimate, smaller group while my blog reaches all kinds of folks.
 ![](/images/spaces-2x2-new.svg)
+For more on this idea see [my post on setting up a discord server for my blog](https://tomcritchlow.com/2020/07/08/discord/).
 </div>

 The trend du jour is Substack - and it’s a great model.
 But I’d argue that many Substacks are about building deeper relationships with a subscriber base - where the goal is to engage a portion of your audience in every email.